The Ricky Gervais Show: Video podcasts

 On 24 March 2006, an "irregular run of free video podcasts" was launched through the iTunes podcast directory.
 The video podcasts do not follow the format of the earlier audio shows and the content varies greatly from podcast to podcast.
 The first video was a conversation between Pilkington and Gervais, with Gervais enthusing about the idea of Pilkington becoming a human crab or having massive reconstructive surgery.
 The second podcast served as an advertisement for Pilkington and Gervais's new book, The World of Karl Pilkington (a series of excerpts from the previous podcasts and various musings and drawings produced by Karl).
 The third on the series was an audio clip from a previous edition of Monkey News, synchronised with a flash animation.
 The fourth video podcast features a controversial audio advertisement for The Prostate Cancer Charity and Gervais talking about his Aerial Award.
 The fifth is Gervais and Merchant making Pilkington watch Brokeback Mountain.
 The sixth podcast was another conversation over Pilkington's book The World of Karl Pilkington.
 The seventh podcast was about a story Pilkington told in series one, episode one, about his bizarre journey in an abandoned asylum and rehabilitation clinic.
 The eighth video shows Gervais showing the viewer around the various sets during the filming of the second series of Extras, followed by Pilkington giving his opinion on Gervais's latest book, Flanimals of the Deep.
 The ninth was Pilkington talking about Gervais's cat; Ollie.
 The tenth was Gervais, Merchant and Pilkington announcing the new series of the show beginning on 22 August.

 In August 2012, Gervais produced a pilot for a new series of video podcasts, titled Learn English with Ricky Gervais.
-The show features Gervais and Pilkington engaging in English dialogue, and translated captions have been provided in many languages by his fans.
+The show features Gervais and Pilkington engaging in English dialogue, and translated captions have been provided in many languages by their fans.

 TV series

-The Ricky Gervais Show audiobooks have been developed into The Ricky Gervais Show, an animated series which premiered on 19 February 2010, on the American channel HBO and on the British channel Channel 4 on 23 April 2010.
+The Ricky Gervais Show audiobooks were developed into The Ricky Gervais Show, an animated series which premiered on 19 February 2010 on HBO in the United States, and on 23 April 2010 on Channel 4 in the United Kingdom.

 The show consists of past audiobooks with animation, drawn in a style similar to classic era Hanna-Barbera cartoons, describing jokes in a literal context.
-Series one, two and three are available on DVD and streaming services.
+Three series of thirteen episodes each aired between 19 February 2010 and 13 July 2012.